-Freqtrade provides a Linux/MacOS script to install all dependencies and help you to configure the bot.
+Freqtrade provides the Linux/MacOS Easy Installation script to install all dependencies and help you configure the bot.

 Windows installation is explained here.

-If you are on Debian, Ubuntu or MacOS freqtrade provides a script to Install, Update, Configure, and Reset your bot.
+If you are on Debian, Ubuntu or MacOS Freqtrade provides the script to install, update, configure and reset the codebase of your bot.

 $ ./setup.sh usage: -i,--install Install freqtrade from scratch -u,--update Command git pull to update. -r,--reset Hard reset your develop/master branch. -c,--config Easy config generator (Will override your existing file).